-Kjell-Ole Myrvoll (Universitetssykehuset Nord Norge, BUP Sjøvegan, Flyktningteamet) Randi Elisabeth Jenssen (BUP Sjøvegan)
+Kjell-Ole Myrvoll (Universitetssykehuset Nord Norge, BUP Sjøvegan, Flyktningteamet) Randi Elisabeth Jenssen (BUP Sjøvegan) Presents in session II

 Background: We are two clinical social workers specialized in child and adolescent psychiatry.
 We work on a regular basis with refugees in our clinic (BUP Sjøvegan), primarly with unaccompanied minors and to some extent; children and their families.